doronz88/harlogger/README.md

 # Description

-Simple pure python utility for sniffing HTTP/HTTPS decrypted traffic recorded by one of Apple's no-so-well documented APIs.
+Simple pure python utility for sniffing HTTP/HTTPS decrypted traffic recorded by one of Apple's not-so-well documented APIs.

 # Installation